Haida Gwaii

 The islands, upon which people have lived for 13,000 years, form the heartland of the Haida Nation.
 Members of the Haida Nation currently make up approximately half of the islands' population.
 The Council of the Haida Nation (CHN, X̱aaydag̱a Waadlux̱an Naay) was established in 1974 to "strive for full independence, sovereignty and self-sufficiency of the Haida Nation".
 As recently as 2015, the Haida Nation hosted First Nations delegations such as the potlatch and subsequent treaty signing between the Haida and Heiltsuk Nation.
 A small number of Kaigani Haida also live on the traditionally Tlingit Prince of Wales Island in Alaska.
 In a deal negotiated between the government and the Haida nation over the preceding decades, British Columbia in 2024 transferred the title over more than 200 islands off Canada's west coast to the Haida people, recognizing the nation's aboriginal land title throughout Haida Gwaii.

 Some of the islands are protected under federal legislation as the Gwaii Haanas National Park Reserve and Haida Heritage Site, which includes the southernmost part of Moresby Island and several adjoining islands and islets.
 Coastal temperate rain forest at the shore, the preserve also includes the San Cristoval Mountains, so named by the first European explorer, Juan José Pérez Hernández, and the oldest surviving European place name on the BC coast.
 Facilities are minimal, and access is via boat or seaplane.
 Also protected, but under provincial jurisdiction, are several provincial parks, the largest of which is Naikoon Provincial Park on northeastern Graham Island.
-The islands are home to an abundance of wildlife, including a large subspecies of black bear (Ursus americanus carlottae), and the smallest subspecies of ermine, the Haida ermine (Mustela haidarum haidarum), both endemic to the islands.
-Black-tailed deer, elk, beaver, muskrat, two species of rats, and raccoon are introduced species of mammals that have become abundant, imparting many ecological changes to the ecosystem.
+The islands are home to an abundance of wildlife, including many endemic subspecies.

 Transportation

 There is no public transportation on Haida Gwaii.
 Taxis and car rentals are available, and shuttles can be arranged.

 The primary transportation links between the Islands and mainland British Columbia are through the Sandspit Airport, the Masset Airport and the BC Ferries terminal at Skidegate.

-The westernmost leg of Highway 16 connects Masset and Skidegate on Graham Island, and Skidegate with Prince Rupert on the mainland via regular BC Ferries service by the MV Northern Adventure.
+The westernmost leg of Highway 16, a section of the greater Yellowhead Highway, connects Masset and Skidegate on Graham Island, and Skidegate with Prince Rupert on the mainland via regular BC Ferries service by the MV Northern Adventure.
 Reservations are strongly recommended for the ferry.

 There is also regular BC Ferries service between Skidegate and Alliford Bay on Moresby Island.
 Floatplane services connect to facilities such as the Alliford Bay Water Aerodrome and Masset Water Aerodrome.

 There are 120. km of highway on Graham Island.
 On Moresby, only 20. km of paved road line the coast.